vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 ```

 **Figure 4** below depicts the **results of the non-parametric *kdetrees* test**, run at the default stringency level of k = 1.5.
 As depicted on the graph, only one outlier is detected based on the topology (lower panel).
+Note that this and following graphs plot the results of a small (toy) dataset.
+They become more useful with larger ones.

 <img src="pics/dotplot_and_bxplot_kdeDensity_dist_dissim_topo_TRUE_90x90mm.png" width="50%" height="50%" style="display: block; margin: auto;" />

 <!--![Fig.4 results of the kdetrees test](pics/dotplot_and_bxplot_kdeDensity_dist_dissim_topo_TRUE_90x90mm.png)-->

-**IMPORTANT NOTE**: to visualize the figures, you need to access the corresponding files from your local host, as the Docker container does not provide a graphical environment with visualization tools.
+**IMPORTANT NOTE**: to visualize the figures, you need to access the corresponding files from your local host, as the Docker container does not provide a graphical environment with visualization tools!
+Just open a second terminal (or use your system's file browser) to access the working directory and display the figures.

-**Figure 5** depicts a **scatterplot and a histogram summarizing the distribution of mean SH-support values for the 25 gene trees** that reached this point in the pipeline.
+**Figure 5** depicts a **scatterplot and a histogram summarizing the distribution of mean SH-support values** for the 25 gene trees that reached this point in the pipeline.

 <img src="pics/scatterplot_for_gene_tree_support_values_90x90.png" width="50%" height="50%" style="display: block; margin: auto;" />

 <!--![Fig. 5.
 Distribution of SHalrt support values](pics/scatterplot_for_gene_tree_support_values_90x90.png)-->

+#### The top_N_markers_geNperc directory holds the supermatrix and species tree estimated from the concatenated top-ranking markers and other phylogenetic analyses performed on them

-Finally we will inspect the contents of the **top_15_markers_ge70perc/ directory**, which holds the top-scoring markers that passed the above-mentioned filters, the supermatrix resulting from their concatenation and the "species-tree" estimated from it under the best-fitting model identified by ModelFinder/IQ-TREE.
+Finally we will inspect the contents of the **top_15_markers_ge70perc/ directory**, which holds the top-scoring markers that passed the above-mentioned filters (**Fig. 1**).
+In this directory you will find the supermatrix resulting from their concatenation and the "species-tree" estimated from it under the best-fitting model identified by ModelFinder/IQ-TREE.
+It contains also the resutls of RF-distances of gene trees to species-tree and the global molecular clock test results if the main script was invoked with -R 1 -t DNA -K

 ```
 # >>> inspecting the contents of the top_15_markers_ge70perc/ directory